 A good example of micro marketing can be found in the real estate industry.
 Any local realtor who develops its reputation in dealing with properties in a specific price range also understands the requirements and demands of those who can afford to buy property within that price range.

-From this point, the realtor will consider the specific needs and demands of the clients within a larger demographic profile and will invest all efforts to find a property which suits their as many requirements as possible while continuously focusing on the homes that clients can afford.
+From this point, the realtor will consider the specific needs and demands of the clients within a larger demographic profile and will invest all efforts to find a property that suits their as many requirements as possible while continuously focusing on the homes that clients can afford.

 Examples of some companies that use micromarketing strategies in their business and were successful include Proctor and Gamble and Uber.
 Proctor and Gamble underwent a marketing campaign in which the target market was African-American women for the launching of Pantene Relaxed & Natural shampoo and conditioner product line.